Wolverine971/9takes/src/blog/people/Johnny_Depp.md

 ---
 title: 'Johnny Depp as an Enneagram Type 4'
-description: "Why Johnny Depp appears to be a type 4"
+description: 'Why Johnny Depp appears to be a type 4'
 author: 'DJ Wayne'
 date: '2023-02-18'
 published: true